Call for Edna's Law and a public inquiry into whistle-blowing

 Failures in legal protection demonstrated by the BUPA7 case left a toxic legacy, because it told BUPA and other employers that they could get away with ignoring concerns and victimising whistleblowers in spite of the Public Interest Disclosure Act which had just come in at that time.
 This sent a strong message to other workers to stay silent for fear of ending up unemployed like the BUPA7.

-PIDA failed the BUPA7 and it still fails today's whistleblowers.
+PIDA failed the BUPA7 and it still fails today's whistleblowers as comments on this petition demonstrate.
 Employment tribunals hear PIDA cases but have no power to make sure problems are put right - so whistle-blowers lose their jobs and still the wrongdoing and risks they reported continue unchecked.

 The Francis "Freedom to Speak Up" review in 2015 was an expensive public relations sham, and held no wrongdoers to account.
 We say it never intended to and here is why: Robert Francis is on the CQC, which has invited Des Kelly's input even though Des Kelly had ignored seven whistleblowers and had deliberately put an abuser in at least three BUPA care homes.